llSourcell/how_to_do_math_for_deep_learning/README.md

 ##Weekly Challenge

 The challenge for this video is to build a neural network to predict the magnitude of an Earthquake given the date, time, Latitude, and Longitude as features.
 [This](https://www.kaggle.com/usgs/earthquake-database) is the dataset.
 You can use any library you like, bonus points are given if you do this using only numpy.
-Use at least 1 hyperparameter and optimize it using either Random Search, or Grid Search.
-See [this](http://scikit-learn.org/stable/auto_examples/model_selection/randomized_search.html) example for more information on both.
+Optimize at least 1 hyperparameter using Random Search.
+See [this](http://scikit-learn.org/stable/auto_examples/model_selection/randomized_search.html) example for more information.

 #Due Date: Thursday, February 9th at 12 PM PST